Perceived Miracles

 just immolate themselves,

-then jump cooked into a bag,
+then jump cooked

-He’s still looking perplexed
+He’s still anxious and perplexed

-as I dole out his share,
+as I dole out his share

-Then imperceptibly our curiosity
+Imperceptibly, our curiosity

-and suspicion of each other evaporates,
+and suspicion of each other evaporate,

-as we polish off this beautiful creature,
+as we polish off this beautiful creature

 Soon I’m licking my fingers,